 Starting the day with a good breakfast is important, especially for kids.
 And the best way to start the day is with a healthy and filling breakfast.
 These oatmeal honey breakfast muffins that I am sharing today are perfect for just that.

-When I was thinking about a recipe using Vitacost products breakfast instantly came to mind.
-Last week I shared a recipe that my daughter made by changing up one of my recipes.
-Well today I am using her basic idea but have changed it up quite a bit using the products Vitacost sent me.
+When I was thinking about a new recipe for breakfast a recipe that my daughter made instantly came to mind.
+Today I am using her basic idea but I changed it up slightly with a few different ingredients.

 I also added some honey to the recipe.
 I love honey.
 I love the flavor and the fact that it is a natural sugar.
 I can eat honey by the spoonful and love the flavor it adds to recipes like this.